lukasz-wronski/vscode-ftp-sync/README.md

 - agent - Specifies the ssh-agent to use for SFTP.
 The default is `null`.
 - allow - An array of escaped regular expression strings specifying paths which are allowed.
 If nonempty, unless a path matches any of these regular expressions it will not be included in the sync.
 Default value is empty, implying everything is allowed.
 - ignore - An array of escaped regular expression strings specifying paths to ignore.
 If a path matches any of these regular expressions then it will not be included in the sync.
 Default values are `"\\.git"`, `"\\.vscode"` and `".DS_Store"`.
 - generatedFiles: - Automatically upload freshly generated files.
+Also uploads files that are deleted.
 Path and extensionsToInclude have to be specified for this feature to work.
   - path: "" - This specifies the path to the directory where the files are, [e.g.] "/build",
   - extensionsToInclude: [""] e.g. [".js", ".css"] - Array of strings specifying what extensions to add for auto-upload.
 Default is "" which means that it will automatically upload files of all extensions.
-    }

 ### Ftp-sync: Sync Local to Remote